ncuillery/prettier-plugin-mdx-no-text-child/README.md

 To enter 1.0, it needs to be more flexible and have options to exclude specific tags, or insert line breaks only if there are multiple children.

-It more need more test cases, there are a LOT of untested situations where the formatting can go wrong.
+It also need more test cases, there are a LOT of untested situations where the formatting can go wrong.